cloud4rpi/docs/docs/mqtt_api.md

 # Variables Configuration

-Update the device's configuration by sending messagges to the following topic:
+Update the device's configuration by sending messages to the following topic:

 ```gradle
 devices/{token}/config